The group made it up the basement stairs when they heard a faint clicking sound.

 A beat passed.

-"I was diagnosed with spinal cancer when I was eight."
+"I had spinal cancer when I was eight."
 She picked up her glass.
-"Cured by ten, but my dad died somewhere in between.
-Got sent to an orphanage."
+"Cured by ten, but my dad died in between.
+I got sent to an orphanage."

 "How old were you when he passed?"
 Woo-jin asked.

 "Nine."
 She set the glass down.
-"I hated the orphanage.
-Ran away.
-Got so hungry at one point that I ate leftover jjajangmyeon someone had left out on their doorstep."
-She said it plainly, without embarrassment.
-"Worked at bars with other runaways for a while, but I couldn't keep it up.
-Went back.
-Then at seventeen I got transferred to a different orphanage.
+"I hated the orphanage and ran away.
+I was so hungry once that I ate leftover noodles someone left on their doorstep."
+She said it without any embarrassment.
+"Worked at bars with other runaways for a while.
+Then at seventeen I got moved to a different orphanage.
 Grandpa was the director."

 Geon-woo flipped the meat.
 "President Choi?"

 "Yeah.
-He said he built it because he wanted to do something good."
-Hyeon-ju watched the steam rise off the grill.
+He said he built it to do something good."
+Hyeon-ju watched the steam rise.
 "He was especially kind to me.
-At first I honestly thought something was wrong with him."
-She let out a short laugh.
-"But eventually I understood.
+At first I thought something was wrong with him."
+She laughed.
+"But I understood later.
 He meant it.
-Kendo, riding a motorcycle, everything I know how to do — Grandpa paid for all of it.
-Because I had nothing."
+Kendo, riding a motorcycle, everything I know how to do.
+Grandpa paid for it because I had nothing."

-Woo-jin slid a piece of cooked brisket onto Hyeon-ju's plate without asking.
+Woo-jin slid a piece of cooked brisket onto Hyeon-ju's plate.
 She picked it up and ate it.

-The table was quiet for a moment, just the sound of the grill and the noise of the restaurant around them.
+The table was quiet for a moment.
+Only the sound of the grill and the restaurant noise filled the space.

-Hyeon-ju reached over and turned a piece of pork belly that was starting to char on one side.
-"Grandpa used to tell me — if you want to know someone's character, open your heart first.
-A person with real depth will recognize that sincerity and give it back.
-Someone shallow will just try to use it against you."
+Hyeon-ju reached over and turned a piece of pork belly.
+"Grandpa told me once that if you want to know someone's character, open your heart first.
+A deep person will give that sincerity back.
+A shallow person will just try to use it against you."

 Geon-woo nodded slowly.

 Geon-woo said nothing.
-He just moved the cooked pieces off the grill and laid fresh ones down.
-His ears had gone slightly red, though whether that was from the heat rising off the charcoal or something else was hard to say.
+He just moved the cooked meat off the grill and put fresh pieces down.
+His ears had gone red from the heat of the charcoal.